La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **mi se xamgu le nu mi tadni la .lojban.**
 > _For me, it's good to study Lojban._

-The same can be done with nouns:
+The same can be done when relation are used when creating arguments:

 le plicru
 : those who give, the givers, the donors, the donators